preston-bernstein/preston-bernstein/README.md

 **Home AI stack** *(private)* — LibreChat + LightRAG + a mesh of MCP servers on a home lab.
 AMD 9070 XT, Synology NAS, more containers than is strictly reasonable.

-**Estate sale scanner** *(private)* — Scrapes listings, runs Ollama vision to score images for valuable items, surfaces results in a dashboard.
+**[Estate sale scanner](https://github.com/preston-bernstein/estate-scraper)** — Scrapes listings, runs Ollama vision to score images for valuable items, surfaces results in a dashboard.
 Making the garage sale circuit slightly less manual.

 ## What I reach for